luca-g/RubiksCube/README.md

 # RubiksCube

 Welcome to the Rubik's Cube Simulator, a console-based application designed to offer a virtual experience of solving a Rubik's Cube.
-This simulator replicates the physical actions of rotating the Rubik's Cube faces in a 3D environment, allowing users to apply and test their solving strategies from the comfort of their computer.
-Whether you're a seasoned cuber looking to practice your algorithms or a beginner eager to learn the basics of cube solving, this simulator provides an accessible and intuitive platform for enhancing your skills.
+This simulator replicates the physical actions of rotating the Rubik's Cube faces in a 3D environment.

 ## Features
 Simulate rotations of the Rubik's Cube in all directions.